 2. Check for Deals

 Before you book anything, it’s essential to check and see if there are any deals or discounts available.
 Many websites offer discounts for Las Vegas hotels, shows, and tours.
 So take some time to do your research and see if you can find any deals that will help you save money on your trip.
+There are plenty of company, discount-network, and military discount Vegas shows.
+You just have to do some searching.

 3. Set a Budget